SixArm/topics/topics/kruskals-algorithm/index.md

 # Kruskal's algorithm

 Kruskal's algorithm is a popular greedy algorithm used for finding the minimum spanning tree (MST) of a connected, undirected graph.
 The minimum spanning tree is a subset of the graph's edges that forms a tree, connecting all vertices while minimizing the total edge weight.

-If the graph is disconnected, Kruskal's algorithm can be modified to find a minimum spanning forest, which is a collection of minimum spanning trees, one for each connected component of the graph.
+If the graph is disconnected, Kruskal's algorithm can be modified to find a minimum spanning forest.

 Steps: